 They acted for Mr Allen in his successful claim with the Manchester Employment Tribunal awarding him nearly £175,000 in damages.

-Catherine Jackson said: “This ruling reminds us that discrimination and harassment because of sexual orientation still exists in the workplace, but will not be tolerated.
+Michael Stokes, head of employment, says: “This ruling reminds us that discrimination and harassment because of sexual orientation still exists in the workplace, but will not be tolerated.
 It is a fantastic result for Mr Allen and the LGBTQ+ community and will give other employees confidence to be themselves.”

 The case has been reported on the People Management HR website.